haydncomley/easy-theme/ReadMe.md

 }

 @include theme.MobileTiny {
-    // 🐜 We are an itty-bitty tiny device.
+    // 🐜 We are an itty-bitty little device.
 }
 ```